jfree/orson-charts/README.md

 There are three main dependencies for Orson Charts:

 - FXGraphics2D : used to provide JavaFX support;
-- JFreeSVG : provides the ability to export charts to SVG format (it is an optional dependency, if present at runtime then SVG export is enabled);
+- JFreeSVG : provides the ability to export charts to SVG format;
-- OrsonPDF : provides the ability to export charts to PDF format (also an optional dependency, if present at runtime then PDF export is enabled);
+- OrsonPDF : provides the ability to export charts to PDF format;

 Reporting Bugs